edge-cloud/www.edge-cloud.net/_posts/2016-02-17-cloudflare-railgun-on-aws.md

 ### Testing the setup

-Now, with the setup in place it&#8217;s time to wait for the Railgun nodes to boot up and configure correctly.
+Now, with the setup in place it's time to wait for the Railgun nodes to boot up and configure correctly.
 You can head over to the ELB setup and look at the instances under the configured load balancer.
-While the nodes are still initializing you should see the status &#8220;OutOfService&#8221; displayed (See Figure 29).
+While the nodes are still initializing you should see the status "OutOfService" displayed (See Figure 29).

 <div id="attachment_2205" style="width: 610px" class="wp-caption aligncenter">
   <a href="/content/uploads/2016/02/024-STAT01.png" rel="attachment wp-att-2205"><img src="/content/uploads/2016/02/024-STAT01-600x337.png" alt="Figure 29: Monitor the Load Balancer Instances" width="600" height="337" class="size-large wp-image-2205" srcset="/content/uploads/2016/02/024-STAT01-600x337.png 600w, /content/uploads/2016/02/024-STAT01-350x197.png 350w, /content/uploads/2016/02/024-STAT01-768x432.png 768w, /content/uploads/2016/02/024-STAT01.png 1234w" sizes="(max-width: 600px) 100vw, 600px" /></a>